bytecodealliance/governance/SIGs/getting-started-guide.md

 ## Running SIG Meetings

-In addition to the `meetings` repository mentioned above for publishing meeting agenda and minutes, the Bytecode Alliance maintains a Zoom account to enable video meeting support and recording for all SIGs, and a YouTube account for sharing meeting recordings publicly.

 The following are minimum requirements of running a SIG:

 - All meetings must be public.
 The Zoom link need not be publicly available to avoid Zoom bombing, but should be shared with anyone who requests it.